fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

 object.
 Furthermore, Systems module integrates optional visualization and simulation functionalities from MuJoCo into MLPro for re-usability.

+7. **DemoScenario**:

+Our module provides a demo scenario class to help users validate their system's behavior.
+The Demo scenario takes a system as a parameter and runs a particular scenario to validate its behavior.
+Currently, this scenario does not consider an external object to compute and deliver the actions.
+Rather, it computes the action internally and processes the action in the system.
+The demo scenario supports two action styles:

+- Constant Action:
+    A constant value of action is given for the entire run.

+- Action List:
+    A list of actions provided by the user is used to process the system for a given number of cycles.
+With this demo scenario class, users can easily test their system and ensure that it behaves as expected.

 **Learn more**

 .. toctree::